 What just might be easier than building or assembling a modern trellis?
 How about planting something tall!
 A few modern planters and the right greenery can get the job done.
 Horsetail reeds are a good option if you have a moist climate that doesn’t get too frosty in the winter.
 They provide height and a contemporary feel:

-If you’re able to make a more permanent change in your yard, you an always skip the planters and spend the money on getting thick plants that create optimum privacy.
+If you’re able to make a more permanent change in your yard, you can always skip the planters and spend the money on getting thick plants that create optimum privacy.
 Selections such as arborvitae just might be the perfect choice for your outdoor space. [photo from Arboretum]

-Are curtains calling your name?
+Are outdoor deck curtains calling your name?
 From a cabana feel to a chill, modern vibe, outdoor curtains can definitely play up the “backyard haven” element of your outdoor retreat, providing the privacy you need in the process. [image below and details at Southern Living]

 There are many ways to incorporate curtains, including using chainlink fencing supplies for a budget-friendly installation! [details at Polkadot Chair]